-No points if the regulator is not locked into position.
-8 Activate PASS device Full points for activating PASS device.
+ASS ESSMENT TOTAL 30 POINTS POSSIBLE 10 Donning shall be completed in 60 seconds or less Full points for donning of the SCBA by the over the head method in 60 seconds or less No points if donned in more than 60 seconds.
+9 No points it this step is missed.
+Don hood, helmet, and gloves Full points donning the hood now, then helmet, and then gloves to finish the activity No points if not done in this exact order.
+No skin exposed around face shield Full points if the hood is in proper position with no skin exposed around face shield No points if skin is exposed anywhere around the face shield.
+8 No points if the regulator is not locked into position.
+Activate PASS device Full points for activating PASS device.
 If a PASS device is not available to activate, full points if student verbally states that they are activating the device.
 No points if this step is missed.
-9 Don hood, helmet, and gloves Full points donning the hood now, then helmet, and then gloves to finish the activity No points if not done in this exact order.
-No skin exposed around face shield Full points if the hood is in proper position with no skin exposed around face shield No points if skin is exposed anywhere around the face shield.
+No points if the regulator is not looked into